projectacrn/acrn-hypervisor/doc/getting-started/rt_industry.rst

       [    1.253291] ACRN HVLog: Failed to init last hvlog devs, errno -19 [    1.253292] ACRN HVLog: Initialized hvlog module with 4

-.. note:: If you want to login the Service VM with root privileges, use ``sudo passwd`` to create a root user so that you can login as root on the next reboot.
+.. note:: If you want to log in to the Service VM with root privileges, use ``sudo passwd`` to create a root user so that you can log in as root on the next reboot.

 .. _use industry ootb image: